mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/deploying-services/creating-services/index.md

 # REST API
-You can deploy a simple Docker-based application with the REST API.
+You can deploy a simple Docker&reg;-based application with the REST API.
 With Marathon it is straightforward to run applications that use Docker images.

 In the following example, you deploy a Docker app to DC/OS using the Marathon API.
-The Docker app is a Python-based web server that uses the [python:3](https://registry.hub.docker.com/_/python/) image.
+The Docker app is a Python&reg;-based web server that uses the [python:3](https://registry.hub.docker.com/_/python/) image.
 Inside the container, the web server runs on port `80` (the value of `containerPort`). `hostPort` is set to `0` so that Marathon assigns a random port on the Mesos agent, which is mapped to port 80 inside the container.

 1. Choose whether to use the Universal Container Runtime (UCR) or Docker Engine runtime.
 See [Using Containerizers](/mesosphere/dcos/2.0/deploying-services/containerizers/).
    -  To use the Universal Container Runtime (UCR), paste the following JSON into a file named `basic-3-mesos.json`: